efea-umich/cse-593/main-project/project.typ

 In addition to general distribution, we sent personalized invitations to individuals who were likely to have experience with smartwatches, such as members of fitness-related groups or technology enthusiasts, ensuring the survey reached individuals with varying levels of familiarity and usage.

 == Results
 Most respondents were between 18 and 26 years of age, with one participant in the 27-35 range and another in the 54-62 range.
 Among those who actually use a smartwatch, nearly everyone reported wearing it on the left arm.

 For the rest of this discussion, we will focus on participants that did not select "I don't use a smartwatch" throughout the survey.
+Figure @fig:watch_usage shows that almost all participants were ``passive'' users of their smartwatch, with the most popular features used being the clock, fitness tracking (sleep, heart rate, etc.), and the hands-free notification viewing.

+#figure(
+  image("assets/charts/fig_4.png"),
+  caption: "Main Smartwatch Features Used by Participants" ) <fig:watch_usage>

+The dominant text entry method with smartphones was tapping the on-screen keyboard, with a few using primarily swipe typing, as seen in Figure @fig:SP_text_entry.

+#figure(
+  image("assets/charts/fig_5.png"),
+  caption: "Preferred Modes of Smartphone Text-Entry" ) <fig:SP_text_entry>

+On smartwatches, the most prevalent method was also tapping each key, although by a small margin, as seen in Figure @fig:SW_text_entry.
+No typing method dominated on the smartwatch, but in almost all cases, respondents were uncomfortable with typing on it.
+This is reflected in the relative speed of text-entry question, where no participant said they could type faster on a smartwatch than a smartphone.

+#figure(
+  image("assets/charts/fig_6.png"),
+  caption: "Preferred Modes of Smartwatch Text-Entry" ) <fig:SW_text_entry>

+When asked about what issues arise with typing on a smartwatch, nearly 75% of respondents said that the small screen made it hard to type accurately.
+Notably, even respondents that don't typically use a smartwatch said this, suggesting that this factor dissuaded respondents from getting a smartwatch.
+The rest of the issues we listed had an even spread of responses, showing us that these problems are still relevant with today's smartwatches.
+These characteristics are shown in Figure @fig:issues.

+#figure(
+  image("assets/charts/fig_4.png"),
+  caption: "Main Smartwatch Features Used by Participants" ) <fig:issues>

+Overall, respondents wanted a better swipe or gesture based method of typing on a smartwatch and faster predictive features.
+The less taps required to convey a message, the better.

 = Understanding Context of Use: Contextual Inquiry